MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

-* **External_ID**: The external ID to your sample *if* it is registered in other platforms such as *SRA* [1]_.
+* **External_ID**: The external ID to the sample *if* it is registered in other platforms such as *SRA* [1]_.
 If  it's not registered to any platform then leave it blak.
-* **MSD_ID**: If you want to modify metadata of your samples already registered, you can put their *MSD ID* here and fill the column values.
-Doing so will tell MSD to update the metdata of your sample with provided *MSD ID* with new ones you are providing in this Excel template.
+* **MSD_ID**: If you want to modify metadata of the samples already registered, you can put their *MSD ID* here and fill the column values.
+Doing so will tell MSD to update the metdata of the sample with provided *MSD ID* with new ones you are providing in this Excel template.
-* **Name**: The name you want to give your sample.
+* **Name**: The name you want to give to the sample.
 It should be **unique** throughout all samples registered in the project to which origin organism belongs.
-* **Description**: A description of for each sample.
-It will make it easier to search through your samples using :ref:`Advanced Search` feature.
+* **Description**: A description of for the sample.
+It will make it easier to search through the  samples using :ref:`Advanced Search` feature.
 * **ORID**: ORID stands for "**Ori**gin **ID**".
-This ID tells MSD from which part your sample is originated.
+This ID tells MSD from which part the sample comes from.
 In order to get this ID you need to use the search box in :ref:`Origin View`.
-When you found the ORID of you sample you copy that ID to this cell.
+The ORID of the sample is to be copied to this cell.
 For example, **1.3.7** is the ID of saliva (material) taken from Salivary Gland (localization) in mouth (organ).
 You can choose this ORID from the drop-down menu.
-* **Organism_ID**: The MSD ID of the organism from which the sample was taken.
-You can view your organisms of your project at :ref:`Organism View`.
-You can choose your organism MSD ID from the drop-down menu.
+* **Organism_ID**: The MSD ID of the organism from which the sample was taken. :ref:`Organism View` contains all of the organisms for the project.
+You can choose the organism MSD ID from the drop-down menu.
-* **Weight**: Weight of you sample.
+* **Weight**: Weight of the sample.
-* **Weight_Unit**: The unit of Weight of your sample.
+* **Weight_Unit**: The unit of Weight of the sample.
 * **Age**: Age of the **organism** at time of sampling.
 * **Age_Unit**: The unit of Age.
-* **Preservation**: Type of sample preservation you have used for preserving your taken samples.
+* **Preservation**: Type of sample preservation you have used for preserving the taken samples.
 Choose from drop-down menu.
-* **Sampling_Protocol_ID**: The sampling protocol that you have used for sampling and registered in :ref:`Register Protocol` step.
+* **Sampling_Protocol_ID**: The sampling protocol that was used for sampling and registered in :ref:`Register Protocol` step.
 * **Collection_Date**: Date of sampling in the YYYY-MM-DD format.
 * **Collection_Time**: Time of sampling in the HH:MM format.
 * **Collection_Country**: The country where the sampling has taken place.
 It should be a two-letter standard code of the country according to `ISO_3166 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_.